gohugoio/hugo/docs/content/templates/functions.md

 e.g. `{{ dateFormat "Monday, Jan 2, 2006" "2015-01-21" }}` → "Wednesday, Jan 21, 2015"

+### emojify

+Runs the string through the Emoji emoticons processor.
+The result will be declared as "safe" so Go templates will not filter it.

+See the [Emoji cheat sheet](http://www.emoji-cheat-sheet.com/) for available emoticons.

+e.g. `{{ "I :heart: Hugo" | emojify }}`

 ### highlight
 Takes a string of code and a language, uses Pygments to return the syntax highlighted code in HTML.
 Used in the [highlight shortcode](/extras/highlighting/).